 Michael David’s voice is something you can’t ignore.
 One night walking through Washington Square Park, I heard him belting out ‘Ticket to Ride’ through a ragtag crowd of spectators and opportunist contributors.
-A group of homeless men crooned tuneless harmonies whilst eccentrics and aging hippies worked a chaotic smash of percussion.
-Before I knew it half an hour must have passed and everyone was singing ‘Hey Jude’ at the top of their lungs.
+A group of homeless men crooned tuneless, and toothless, harmonies whilst eccentrics and aging hippies worked a chaotic smash of percussion.
+Before I knew it, half an hour must have passed and everyone was singing ‘Hey Jude’ at the top of their lungs.
 There was something amazing in the community Gordon had built just through music.
 I approached him afterwards and asked if he’d mind me filming a performance - the next week we met at the same spot, and shot this short interview and performance…

 This is the first video in a series featuring artists I’ve met performing on, or below the street.
 This is Prints from New York…

 Here’s the second live performance by New York band, MS MR, exclusively for Wonderland magazine.
 There was a point during this set when it struck me how lucky I was to be hearing it in such an intimate and immediate form; and suddenly it felt like I wasn’t at work at all - the sign of a good band.